Atlassian Agent

 Click "Configure"

-Enter Azure Credentials:
+Enter Atlassian OAuth Credentials:

 Client Secret: Paste the client secret you generated